 Knowing we had such a limited amount of time to see the city, we narrowed down what

 I’ve written before about how much we’ve traveled on Southwest recently and even how we haven’t paid for a flight on Southwest Airlines since 2015.
 Well, the time eventually came when I had to book a ticket on Southwest with cash instead of miles.
 I just didn’t have enough Southwest miles left to cover the cost of the flight for both of us on this trip.

 We’re flying to Chicago for a weekend to see Hamilton (Again.
-4th time.
+Our 4th time.
 Don’t hate us.) and I know I cleared these dates with Sharon before I booked the airline tickets.
 But sometimes life happens and plans change.
-This time we needed to change our travel dates because Sharon was cast in the choir of Encore! for their upcoming production of Hairspray at the Dr. Phillips Center in Orlando (shameless plug – tickets are on sale here).
-This did cause a bit of a dilemma as Sharon now has a rehearsal scheduled for the day we were going to be flying to Chicago, and that just wasn’t going to work.
+This time we needed to change our travel dates because Sharon was cast in the choir of Encore! for their production of Hairspray at the Dr. Phillips Center in Orlando.
+This did cause a bit of a dilemma as Sharon now had a rehearsal scheduled for the day we were going to be flying to Chicago, and that just wasn’t going to work.